BDC Hamburger Icon

 1. Employee brand ambassadors increase social reach.

-The most obvious benefit of employee brand ambassadors – also called employee advocacy – is boosting your company’s social reach.
-Research from ReferralCandy showed that 86% of consumers trust recommendations from friends, family and colleagues over other forms of marketing.
+The most obvious benefit of employee brand ambassadors — also known as employee advocacy — is boosting your company’s social reach.
+Research from ReferralCandy shows that 88 percent of consumers trust recommendations from friends, family and colleagues over other forms of marketing.

-Whether you have 10, 100, or 1,000 employees, you’ll have additional voices out there advocating for your company, sharing content and posting jobs, organically extending and amplifying your other marketing efforts.
+Whether you have 10, 100 or 1,000 employees, you’ll have additional voices advocating for your company, sharing content and posting jobs and organically extending and amplifying your other marketing efforts.

 2. Employee brand ambassadors boost leads and lead quality.

-According to LinkedIn’s employee advocacy guide, employees’ follower bases are 10 times as large as the company’s.
-When employees share a post, it’s considered three times more authentic – and sees click-through rates two times higher – than if the company shared the same content.
-And while only about 3% of employees share content about their companies, the content they share increases engagement by 30%.
+According to LinkedIn’s employee advocacy guide, employees’ follower bases are 10 times larger than their company’s.
+When employees share a post, it’s considered three times more authentic — and sees click-through rates twice as high — than if the company shared the same content.
+While only about 3 percent of employees share content about their companies, the content they share increases engagement by 30 percent.

-Further, socially engaged companies are 57% more likely to see an increase in sales leads, and sales teams are more likely to successfully convert leads gathered via employee brand advocates.
+Further, socially engaged companies are 57 percent more likely to see an increase in sales leads and sales teams are more likely to convert leads successfully gathered via employee brand advocates.

 Employee ambassadors are a valuable way to reach wider audiences while increasing lead quantity and quality.
-When employees promote your product, their familiarity and knowledge give them credibility.
-Additionally, enthusiastic, engaged employees signal a happy workplace and a company that treats its employees well, boosting the company’s reputation, respect and trust.
+When employees promote your product, their familiarity and knowledge enhance their credibility.
+Additionally, enthusiastic, engaged employees signal a happy workplace and a business that treats its employees well, boosting the company’s reputation, respect and trust.

 TipBottom line

-To improve employee engagement and spot potential brand ambassadors, conduct employee surveys to see how they feel about the company and its products and services.
+To improve employee engagement and identify potential brand ambassadors, conduct employee surveys to gauge their feelings about the company and its products and services.
+If results are poor, invest in creating an employee-centric company culture.

 3. Employee ambassadors reduce paid advertising spend.

 Employee ambassadors are much less expensive than traditional paid advertising channels like Google Ads and Instagram advertising.
-While many other marketing and advertising channels are worthwhile, employee advocates can reduce your overall advertising spend while allowing you to reach warmer leads that are more familiar with your brand.
+While many other marketing and advertising channels are worthwhile, employee advocates can reduce your overall advertising spend while allowing you to reach warmer leads who are already familiar with your brand.

 Brand ambassadors promote trust and have a far greater reach than many traditional advertising outlets.
 While you shouldn’t abandon your other advertising efforts, employee brand ambassadors allow you to focus less on those channels and save money.
 Paid advertising can complement your brand ambassadors’ reach rather than being the star of the show.